 Don't hide your scars.
 Show them.

 We need you to not avoid the painful part of your writing journey.
-Please don't deprive your audience of this, because when we enter into our pain, it does a few things.
+Please don't deprive your audience. much less yourself, of this, because when we enter into our pain, something beautiful happens.
+A few beautiful things, in fact.

 It helps heal us

 Writing out your junk is cathartic.
 Your notebook or laptop can be a confessional booth or even a counselor.
 It hears your deep hurts and pains and allows you to process them in your own creative way.
 This is how we find healing: not by avoiding discomfort but by honestly leaning into it.

 Whether you realize it or not, sharing the painful parts of your story is about more than just you.

 Other people may identify with certain pieces of your pain and in your story find healing.
 When you share your story, you help those people go through the same cathartic process you've experienced.

 This is an act of bravery, which is why it's so hard.